mathigon/textbooks/content/sequences/content.md

 In the last decade, police departments around the world have started to rely more any more on mathematics.
 Special algorithms can use the data of past crimes to predict when and where crimes might occur in the future.
-The _PredPol_ system (short for "predictive policing"), for example, helped decrease the crime rate in parts of Los Angeles by 12%!
+For example, the _PredPol_ system (short for "predictive policing"), helped decrease the crime rate in parts of Los Angeles by 12%!

 ::: column(width=160)